Sorry, you need to enable JavaScript to visit this website.

 The committee estimated a total loss of production in the 2009-2013 period of about DKK 200 billion.
 Especially the building and construction sector, industry, as well as the trade/hotel and restaurant business were affected by declining consumer spending and thus a loss of jobs.

-In 2010, a reform of the unemployment benefit reduced the period in which insured unemployed people can receive benefits from four years to two years.
+In 2010, a reform of the unemployment benefits reduced the period in which insured unemployed people can receive benefits from four years to two years.

 Young people were especially affected by the crisis.
 An increased number of young people was supported by social security.
-From 2007 to 2012 the number of young social security recipients (age 18-27) doubled, compared to a 5% increase in the working age population.
+From 2007 to 2012, the number of young social security recipients (aged 18-27) doubled, compared to a 5% increase in the working-age population.

 Labour market situation in Denmark today

-In general, the Danish labour market has experienced a positive development since the financial crisis in 2008 and until spring 2020.
-The record high level of employment resulted in a decline in the number of citizens in the active labour force who received social benefits, and general unemployment was low.
+In general, the Danish labour market has experienced a positive development since the financial crisis in 2008.
+At the end of 2023, the number of wage earners increased to over 3 million, which has not been seen before.
+The record high level of employment means that the number of citizens in the active workforce receiving unemployment benefits is low.

-Some sectors are currently experiencing labour shortages, for instance in sectors such as construction, cleaning and service industries (e.g. hotels and restaurants).
+Some sectors are currently experiencing labour shortages, for instance in sectors such as construction, cleaning, health care, and service industries (e.g., hotels and restaurants)

 The government has a focus on increasing the total workforce and moving people from social assistance to employment or training.
 Target groups are: